rolling-scopes-school/tasks/angular/modules/redux/README-ENG.md

 ## In this module, you will learn:

-- What the `NgRx` library is and how it helps manage application state
+- What the `NgRx` library is and how it helps manage application state.
-- Key NgRx concepts: `Store`, `Actions`, `Reducers`, `Selectors`
+- Key NgRx concepts: `Store`, `Actions`, `Reducers`, `Selectors`.
 - How to handle side effects using `Effects`.
-- The benefits and trade-offs of using `NgRx` in large-scale Angular applications
+- The benefits and trade-offs of using `NgRx` and the alternative `Signals Store` in large-scale Angular applications.

 ## Approximate time to complete this module: